alljoyn/extras-webdocs/docs/learn/glossary.md

 remotely updateable and are persisted to some permanent storage layer, such as NVRAM.

-NOTE: The Thin Library implementation only supports String values.

 ### ConfigService

 A module in the AllJoyn Configuration service framework that